developertown/frontend/react/environments.md

 ```

 The environment variables provided to docker run will be made available to the application via the env.js file.
 Changing the environment variables is as simple as restarting the container with a different configuration which is very similar to environment variables work in other parts of the system.

+## Sensitive Data

+The content above discusses a few approaches for enabling configuration in frontend applications.
+It should be noted that with any of the strategies above the configuration values are stored in plaintext either as part of the application bundle or in a separate script file.
+In all cases care should be given to ensure that values that are intended to be remain truly secret are not accidently leaked.
+Whitelisting environment variables to only those with the prefix `REACT_APP` is an attempt to reduce the likelihood of leaking secrets.